 Great question, and surprising answer!
 There are over 30 special pays that are taxable, but they are not subject to Social Security tax withholding.
 (And I just learned that TODAY!)
 Hat tip to Jerry Zeigler of Better Financial Counseling Network for finding the actual source on this.

 Side note: In general, anything called a Pay is taxable and anything called an Allowance is non-taxable, except CONUS COLA.
 Despite being an allowance, it is taxable.
-So sea pay is taxable but Basic Allowance for Housing is not.

 Do I Need To Do Anything?